ShahinHonarvar/Turbulence-Benchmark/Benchmark/Q31/README.md

-This question requires a non-negative integer parameters i.
+This question requires a non-negative integer parameter i.